Klein-Maskit combination theorem for Anosov subgroups: Amalgams: Preliminaries on discrete isometry groups of symmetric spaces

 We recall some preliminary facts on symmetric spaces, mainly to set up some notations.
 Then, we refer to \cite[Appendix 5]{MR823981} for a quick discussion and to \cite{eberlein} for a more detailed exposition.

 Let $G$ be a real semisimple Lie group of noncompact type with a finite center.
 We impose some mild assumptions on $G$; see \Cref{rem:assumptionG} below.
 Let $X = G/K$ denote the (globally) symmetric space of $G$, where $K$ is a maximal compact subgroup of $G$.
-Then, $X$ is a nonpositively curved $G$-homogeneous space such that $X$ has no compact or Euclidean de Rham factors.
+Then, $X$ is a nonpositively curved $G$-homogeneous space such that $X$ has no compact or Euclidean de Rham factors, i.e. $X$ is a symmetric space of {\em noncompact type}.

 The ideal boundary $\geo X$ is the set of equivalence classes of asymptotic rays in $X$ on which $G$ acts naturally.
 The point stabilizers in $G$ of the action $G\acts \geo X$ are called {\em parabolic subgroups} of $G$.
 The ideal boundary $\geo X$ carries a natural $G$-invariant spherical building structure, called the {\em Tits building} of $X$, and denoted by $\tits X$.
 The top-dimensional simplices in $\tits X$ are called {\em chambers}.